 Most civil proceedings are commenced by serving a copy of the summons and complaint on each individual defendant or an agent of each defendant.
 Service must be made by a marshal, constable or disinterested person.
-In the case of an individual defendant, service may be made in hand (by literally handing the summons and complaint to the individual) or by leaving the summons and complaint at the individual's primary residence (abode service).
+In the case of an individual defendant, service may be made in hand (by handing the summons and complaint to the individual) or by leaving the summons and complaint at the individual's primary residence (abode service).
 In the case of a domestic corporate or municipal defendant, service may be made on the defendant's registered agent for service, or in accordance with the statute applicable to the specific corporate or municipal form of the defendant.
 Process is deemed served on the date the marshal provides the copy of the summons and complaint to the individual or agent.

-Service on a foreign individual, foreign partnership or foreign voluntary association may be made by serving the Secretary of the State with a copy of the summons and complaint at least 12 days before the return date, and by sending a copy of the summons and complaint to the defendant at the defendant's last-known address, by registered or certified mail and with a return receipt requested.
+Service on a foreign individual, foreign partnership or foreign voluntary association may be made by serving the Secretary of the State with a copy of the summons and complaint at least 12 days before the return date, and by sending a copy of the summons and complaint to the defendant at the defendant's last-known address by registered or certified mail and with a return receipt requested.
 Conn.
 Gen. Stat. § 52-59b.

 To lawfully conduct business in Connecticut, foreign corporations must appoint a registered agent for service of process; therefore, service should be made on the registered agent, if any.
-If the foreign corporation: (1) has no registered agent or its registered agent cannot, with reasonable diligence, be served; (2) has withdrawn from transacting business in this state; or (3) has had its certificate of authority revoked, then the foreign corporation may be served by registered or certified mail with a return receipt requested, and addressed to the secretary of the foreign corporation at its principal office shown in its application for a certificate of authority or in its most recent annual report.
+If the foreign corporation: (1) has no registered agent or its registered agent cannot, with reasonable diligence, be served; (2) has withdrawn from transacting business in this state; or (3) has had its certificate of authority revoked, then the foreign corporation may be served by registered or certified mail with a return receipt requested, addressed to the secretary of the foreign corporation at its principal office shown in its application for a certificate of authority or in its most recent annual report.
 Conn.
 Gen. Stat. § 33-929.

 After the summons and complaint are served on all defendants, the individual who made service must attest to the manner in which such service was performed in a document called the return of service.
 The return of service, summons and complaint are then filed with the court.
+Notably, because filing occurs after service, "snap removal" - a practice, based on federal statutes, by which a defendant removes an action in state court to federal court after filing but before service on some defendants - is not available in Connecticut.